NFL Honors Poll: Picks for MVP, rookie of the year, more

 3. Jalen Ramsey, CB, Jacksonville Jaguars

-Another emerging star from the 2016 draft class, Ramsey is already regarded as one of the best corners in the league.
+Another emerging star from the 2016 draft class, Ramsey already is regarded as one of the best corners in the league.
 Having A.J.
 Bouye starting opposite him could have a similar effect to the one we discussed about Bosa and Ingram.
 If that's the case, and if Ramsey improves on his interception totals (six in two years so far), he would make himself a candidate for this award.
 And then maybe we could find out what he really thinks about all the quarterbacks in the league.
 Oh wait.

 Offensive Player of the Year